-All pet birds are eligible for release from quarantine 30 days after arrival, assuming the birds are healthy and both sets of samples collected by VS tested negative.
-Your bird is not officially released from quarantine until you are notified by VS. Once your bird has been in quarantine for 30 days, and has negative test results, it can be released from quarantine.
+All pet birds are eligible for release from quarantine 30 days after arrival, assuming the birds are healthy and results from testing are negative.
+You will need to make arrangements with the quarantine facility to pick up your bird after the 30 days are up.
+These arrangements should be made prior to the end of the quarantine to avoid extra charges.
+Your bird is not officially released from quarantine until you are notified by VS.

+Once your bird has been in quarantine for 30 days, and has had two sets of negative test results, it can be released from quarantine.
 You will need to make arrangements with the quarantine facility to pick up your bird after the 30 days are up.
 These arrangements should be made prior to the end of the quarantine to avoid extra charges.